Seasonal Update on Landscape Watering:

 Residential with irrigation or sprinkler systems watering schedule:

-- Even-numbered home address: Thursday, Sunday
+- Even-numbered home address: Thursday and/or Sunday depending on season

-- Odd-numbered home address: Wednesday, Saturday
+- Odd-numbered home address: Wednesday and/or Saturday depending on season

 Most lawns and landscaping do not require